vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > But *as the days of Noe were, so shall also the coming of the Son of man be*.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.
 {% ct 'Matthew 24:37-39' %}

-There’s nothing wrong with marriage as it was instituted and blessed by God, and it’s impossible to survive without nourishing our bodies.
-The point is in Noah’s days most people ignored him.
-Life is busy, and it’s easy to get preoccupied with temporal things and neglect spiritual things.
-Where do our own priorities stand?
+Obviously, there is nothing wrong with marriage because it was instituted and blessed by God Himself.
+Moreover, it is impossible to survive without nourishing our bodies, so we must eat, which means we must work, and for the majority of people, work consumes the largest portion of their lives.
+Most are busy just trying to survive, so in the absence of intentionality, it is easy to neglect spiritual things and become preoccupied with temporal ones.
+But Christ's words still quietly ring in the background: "seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." {% rf 'Matthew 6:33' %}.
+In Noah’s days most people ignored his invitations to come into the ark because they were too busy doing other things.
+Where do our priorities stand?

 ## Are there any socioeconomic signs?